sannihith19/blood-donation-management-system/README.md

 );
 ```

-> 🔧 In `BE/index.js`, update line 8 with your MySQL connection credentials.
+> 🔧 In `BE/config/db.js`, update with your MySQL connection credentials.

 ---